 If you aren’t sure whether a text is real, check with the sender by contacting them through another medium, like the phone number listed on the business’ official website.

 Avoid clicking on suspicious links or responding to suspicious texts.
 Whenever possible, you should manually type the web address into a browser instead of clicking on a link in the text message.
 And fight the urge to click on a link just because you’re afraid of missing out on something.
-Cyber criminals know how to create tempting messages and play on that emotion.
+Cybercriminals know how to create tempting messages and play on that emotion.

 If you think you’ve received a smishing attempt, delete the message and block the number.
 Do not reply, even if the text tells you to text “STOP” or “NO” to stop receiving messages.
-If you reply, the spammer will know your phone number is active and may send more smishing messages.
+If you reply, the scammer will know your phone number is active and may send more smishing messages.

 Conclusion